MarwanEB/MarwanEB/README.md

 ## Work philosophy

-After 10 years of professional experience and few years as a Team Leaders, here are a couple of values I thrive for:
+After 10 years of professional experience and few years as a Team Leader, here are a couple of values I thrive for:

  - 🎯 Be Product driven
  - 👨‍💻 Give ownership to Software Engineers